LukasChiama/Basic-Event-Holder/ReadMe.md

+This is a fully functional CRUD written in vanilla JavaScript only.
+No libraries are used.
-This program is a simple event management database.
+It is an event management database.
 It allows for creating, saving, editing and deleting events from the database.
 Events created or updated are displayed immediately on the screen.